 The Artificial Neural Network (ANN) (Bishop 1995) is probably the most used machine learning technique in astrophysics.
-ANN algorithms were used in Chiaro et al. (2016); Salvetti et al. (2017) for classifying uncertain γ -ray sources and were also used in the above cited (Saz Parkinson et al. 2016; Hassan et al. 2013; Lefaucheur et al. 2017).
+ANN algorithms were used in Chiaro et al. (2016); Salvetti et al. (2017) for classifying uncertain $\gamma$ -ray sources and were also used in the above cited Saz Parkinson et al. (2016); Hassan et al. (2013); Lefaucheur et al. (2017).
 Standard neural network consists of an input layer, one or more hidden layers and an output layer.
 In Fig. 1 the schematic view of the basic architecture of an Artificial Neural Network algorithm is shown.
 Neurons in the input layer are values of input parameters.
-Each neuron in the first hidden layer has a set of weights which are associated to input parameters.
-The sum of products between each weight and input parameter1 is then used in a transfer function to create a single output.
+Each neuron in the first hidden layer has a set of weights which are associated to input parameter is then used in a transfer function to create a single output.
 The outputs of neurons in hidden layer are then used as input values for the neurons in successive hidden layer and so on.
 Neurons in output layer work the same way and they give the final result.